-If you’ve ever received a phone call from a debt collector asking about a credit card debt you barely remember, you might be wondering how long debt collectors can pursue an old debt.
+If you’ve ever received a phone call from a debt collector asking about a credit card debt that you barely remember, you might be wondering just how long debt collectors can pursue an old debt.

 If you have an old credit card debt that you haven’t paid off — or if you’re currently getting calls from a debt collector — here’s what you need to know.